inductiva/inductiva/docs/simulators/XBeach.md

     n_vcpus=90,
     on=machine_group)

+# Task wait is a blocking call and will only return when the simulation ends.
+# However, you can close your terminal without interrupting the simulation.
 task.wait()
-task.print_summary()

 # Terminate your dedicated MachineGroup at then end of the simulation.
 machine_group.terminate()

+# Let's get a small summary of the run.
+task.print_summary()
 ```

 There are a few of things you should notice in the script above:

 * We are not requesting the outputs of the simulation to be donwloaded to our
-local machine yet.
-That would be done by calling ```task.download_outputs()```
+local machine immediately after we run the simulation.
+That could be done by
-in this script right after ```task.wait()```.
-Instead, we opted for letting the
+calling `task.download_outputs()` in this script right after `task.wait()`.
+Instead, we opted for just letting the simulation finish and
-simulation finish and turning off the machine we are using.
-We will download the
+turning off the machine we are using.
+We will download the outputs later, after
-outputs at a late time, after checking the size of the output that will be
+checking the size of the output that will be automatically placed in our remote
-automatically placed in our remote personal storage when the simulation ends.
+personal storage when the simulation ends.
-* Finally, we are calling ```task.print_summary()``` that shows the times
+* Finally, we are calling `task.print_summary()` that shows the times spent at
-spent at all stages of the process, including all auxiliary tasks, such as
+all stages of the run, including all auxiliary tasks, such as moving data around
-moving data around between your local computer, your personal remote storage
+between your local computer, your personal remote storage space and the executer
-space and the executer machine (i.e. the ```c3d-highcpu-90``` VM.)
+machine (i.e. the `c3d-highcpu-90` VM.)

-Running this script, takes about 1h15, and should produce an output such as:
+Running this script, takes about 1h15, and should produce an output similar to
+the one below (note that the values shown for the quotas you have available may
+be different from the ones shown in this run):

 ```
 (base) lsarmento@Luiss-MacBook-Air xbeach % python run.py